 Write a Kick-Ass Introduction Paragraph

-One my all-time favorite articles I have ever written is called How To Write A Kick Ass Introductory Paragraph.
-In this post I give readers my top five ways to have a kick-ass intro paragraph.
-In my opinion a kick-ass intro paragraph is concise, relevant, humorous, professional, and enticing.
+One of my all-time favorite articles I have ever written is called How To Write A Kick Ass Introductory Paragraph.
+In this post, I give readers my top five ways to have a kick-ass intro paragraph.
+In my opinion, a kick-ass intro paragraph is concise, relevant, humorous, professional, and enticing.
 I break these down in more detail in the post, but the biggest thing your introduction paragraph needs to do is share a concise outline of what you will be talking about.
 You can use the bullet points you made in your outline to do this.
-It may seem simple to say, "This paper will talk about point a, point b, and point c," but this is the best way to share your thinking process quickly and easily with your readers.
+It may seem simple to say, “This paper will talk about point a, point b, and point c,” but this is the best way to share your thinking process quickly and easily with your readers.

 2. Use Your Sources

-You are not an expert in your field, but as a college student you have access to a plethora of information about your field just by using research databases.
-I understand that research databases can seem very confusing so in my post Your Ultimate Guide to Using Research Databases I take you through all the steps (and I even share a 20 minute video where I show you how to do research on a database that I frequently use for my own research.)
+You are not an expert in your field, but as a college student, you have access to a plethora of information about your field just by using research databases.
+I understand that research databases can seem very confusing so in my post Your Ultimate Guide to Using Research Databases I take you through all the steps (and I even share a 20-minute video where I show you how to do research on a database that I frequently use for my own research.)
 Once you get your articles in a row, you have to learn how to effectively skim them so It's a great thing I also have a post called Reading With Purpose: Article Skimming 101 where I show you all my best techniques for article skimming so you do not have to read entire articles in order to understand what you are reading.